 - Creating a home with its inhabitants and desired uses at the forefront

-On the one hand, slow interiors is about taking the time to think about how you want your home to look and feel and who and what purposes it serves before rushing into purchases.
-Then, it’s about choosing the most sustainable options within your budget, or making the most of what you already own.
+On the one hand, slow interiors is about taking the time to think about how you want your spaces to feel, and how your home can become a nurturing space which truly reflects what’s important to you.
+On the other hand, adopting a slow interiors mindset means to deeply consider who and what purposes it serves before rushing into purchases.
+Finally, slow interiors means choosing the most sustainable options within your budget, or making the most of what you already own.

 Identifying the True Uses of your Home and Interior Spaces

 Kate Watson-Smyth, author of Mad About The House, encourages you to ask yourself six key questions when embarking on decorating a room.
 If you don’t, she says you ‘run the risk of ending up with a room that doesn’t really work for the people who live there – which means they won’t use it’.